-The microprocessor functionality includes a single-cycle 8052 core, a full RTC with a power supply backup pin, an SPI or I2C interface, and two independent UART interfaces.
-The ready-to-use information from the ADE core reduces the requirement for program memory size, making it easy to integrate complicated design into 62 kB of flash memory.
+The microprocessor functionality includes a single-cycle 8052 core, a real-time clock with a power supply backup pin, an SPI or I^2C^ interface, and a UART interface.
+The ready-to-use information from the ADE core reduces the program memory size requirement, making it easy to integrate complicated design into 16~kB of flash memory.